noahehall/theBookOfNoah/linux/cmdline.md

       - use with the -p flag to only output lines that have modifications
       - `-e` execute more than one command
     - COMMANDS
-      - `'s/replace regex/with this/FLAGS'` substitution
       - FLAGS
         - printing
-            - `s/one/two/p indicating that the contents of the original line should be printed
+          - command/p indicating that the contents of the original line should be printed
           - others
-          - # a number indicating the 1-based index for which matched text should be substituted
+          - command/# a number indicating the 1-based index for which matched text should be substituted
-          - g indicating that new text shoudld be substitutded for all occurrences of the existing text
+          - command/g global
+      - MULTILINE
-            - w which means to write the results of the substitution to a file'
+        - N adds the next line in the data stream to create a multiline processing
+        - D deletes a single line in a multiline group
+        - P prints a single line a multiline group
+      - `'s/replace regex/with this/FLAGS'` substitution
       - `i insertthisline` add a new line before the specified line
       - `a appendthisline` append a new line after the specified line
       - `c change (i.e. replace) this line`
       - `y/123/789/` replaces 1 with 7, 2 -> 8, 3->9
         - if the first block and second block have different lengths an error is produced
         - replaces each char globaly, without regard to the number of occurrences
+        - w which means to write the results of the substitution to a file'
-          - `[address]r fromthisfile` reads data from a file
+      - r reads data from a file
         - e.g. copying take from one file into another
         - cant use a range of addresses for the read cmd
         - only specify a single number or text pattern address
     - line addressing
       - by default the cmds apply to all lines of text
       - this enables you apply a cmd only to specific lines/group of lines